rebeccangoie/Sales-Performance-Analysis/README.md

 Key fields used in the analysis include: Order Date, Sales, Category, Region

 # Key Steps
-Inspected the dataset to understand structure and data types Converted date columns and validated data quality Identified and handled missing values in critical fields Aggregated sales by product category and region Visualized results using bar charts to highlight performance differences
+Inspected the dataset to understand structure and data types.
+Converted date columns and validated data quality.
+Identified and handled missing values in critical fields.
+Aggregated sales by product category and region.
+Visualized results using bar charts to highlight performance differences.

 # Key Insights
 Sales are unevenly distributed across product categories, with certain categories contributing a disproportionately large share of total revenue.